 Helen has had a long interest in the not-for-profit sector, in the difference good governance – getting the basics right – can make to an organisation in fulfilling its objectives.
 Her primary interest, however, is in fund-raising and philanthropy.
 She is passionate about the difference people can make with their money.
 And about the role not-for-profits can play in people experiencing that difference – to the satisfaction and benefit of both.
 From December 2013 – February 2016, Helen chaired the Victorian Bar’s Ethics Committee.

 Pia Johnson is a photographer and visual artist, whose practice seeks to investigate issues about cultural difference, diaspora and identity.
 She also has a strong practice in portrait and performance photography, working with major and independent arts organisations in Australia.
 Pia has exhibited throughout Australia, the USA, Japan and Mexico.
+She has been a finalist in many photography awards, and is regularly invited as a guest speaker and artistic advisor for a range of organisations.
 Her work is collected in private and public collections including the National Gallery of Victoria.
-Selected recent exhibition highlights include solo shows at Edmund Pearce (2014), Stockroom Gallery (2016 & 2013), Studio Kura Japan (2013), and group exhibitions Love, Loss and Intimacy at NGV International (2010), 37° South to 19° North: Australian Photography, Mexico (2015), Maggie Diaz Photography Prize for Women (2015).
-Pia was one of the founding board members of Kesho Community Foundation Inc (2008-2016), and has been on a number of advisory and artistic panels.
-Pia holds a Bachelor of Creative Arts (Visual arts) and Diploma of Modern Languages (Mandarin) from the University of Melbourne, and is currently a PhD (Art) candidate and sessional lecturer at RMIT University. www.piajohnson.com
+Recent highlights include a solo exhibition She that came before me (2018) at Manningham Art Gallery, group exhibition All That We Can’t See (2018), her curatorial exhibitions The Family Mantle (2018) and Chinese Whispers and Other Stories (2017), and an artistic residency at National University of Singapore (2018).
+Pia holds a Bachelor of Creative Arts (Visual arts) and Diploma of Modern Languages (Mandarin) from the University of Melbourne, and is currently a PhD (Art) candidate at RMIT University. www.piajohnson.com